Sidoine/Ovale/README.md

   [Cat Form]: http://www.wowhead.com/spell=768

 ##### Why is the key binding not displayed at all?
-The action must be in your standard Blizzard action bar in order for [Ovale] to know which key binding is used.
+The action must be in your standard Blizzard action bar in order for [Ovale][ovale] to know which key binding is used.

 ##### Why is the icon sometimes red?
 The cooldown that is displayed in an icon is not always the true action cooldown.
 If this cooldown is longer than the action cooldown, then the icon is red.
-In most cases, it means that if you use this action too soon, you will overwrite or clip a DoT, which may not be what you want.
+In most cases, it means that if you use this action too soon, then you will overwrite or clip a DoT, which may not be what you want.

 ##### Why can't I click on the icon to cast the spell?
 Blizzard does not allow this.
 Only a predefined sequence of spells can be bound to an action icon and this sequence can not change in combat.

 ##### On my low-level character, there is nothing at all.
-You need to reach level 10 and choose a specialization
+You need to reach level 10 and choose a specialization.

-##### There is no judgment or curse (or whatever) in the rotation.
+##### There is no bane or curse (or whatever) in the rotation.
-Click the icon and select the judgment or curse that you want to use from the dropdown menu list.
+Click the icon and select the bane or curse that you want to use from the dropdown menu list.

 Custom scripts
 ==============